FabLabBerlin/easylab-gw/README.md

 	./easylab-gw
 ```

+## mPower mFi plugs

+After setting up a smart plug, login as ubnt / ubnt through SSH and change the password using `passwd`.

 Credit goes to [Datanoise](https://github.com/DatanoiseTV) for concept of OpenWRT integration and using XMPP which allows for lightweight TLS usage.